 Dissertation: The emergence of Hawai’i Creole English in the early 20th century: The sociohistorical context of creole genesis

 Shiao-Wei Tham —

-Assistant Professor, Department of East Asian Languages and Literatures, Wellesley College.
+Assistant Professor of Chinese, Department of East Asian Languages and Literatures, Wellesley College.

 Ash Asudeh —

-Hugh Price Fellow in Linguistics and University Lecturer in Linguistics, Oxford University
+University Lecturer in Linguistics, Faculty of Linguistics, Philology & Phonetics, Oxford University

 Sarah Benor —

-Assistant Professor of Contemporary Jewish Studies at Hebrew Union College in Los Angeles.
+Associate Professor of Contemporary Jewish Studies at Hebrew Union College-JIR in Los Angeles.

 Brady Clark —